 Hannegan Pass Trail

 I tried climbing the peak two weeks ago.
-But on my way to Hannegan Pass, I realized I had left my crampons in the car.
-I was at mile two and didn’t want to add another four miles to the trip.
-So I did a recon instead.
+But on my way to Hannegan Pass, I realized I had mistakenly left my crampons in the car.
+Since I was at mile two and didn’t want to add another four miles to the trip, I chose to do a recon instead.

 This time, I started hours earlier.
 My goal was to reach Perfect Pass before sundown and exit after the climb on day two.
 It’d also make going back to Hannegan Pass on day three relaxing.